Abhishek1033ubuntu/Biomimetic-Seismic-Skeleton-Fe-SMA-Framework-Optimization/README.md

 └── thermal_modelling/    # Casting, solidification solvers, and phase cooling parameters

 *Note: The underlying simulation executables and mathematical solvers are proprietary assets and are withheld from the public domain.*
+_*Note on References & IP: Detailed citations and literature references are restricted to protect Intellectual Property.
+See References.md for details or to request access._